Inside (2007 film): Critical response

+In Germany, the film was placed on the List of Media Harmful to Young People, even a censored version of the film, which was cut by almost two minutes to reduce extreme violence and banned in Germany due to a law prohibiting the glorification of violence.

 Remake

 Hollywood has shown interest in remaking the film; Maury and Bustillo were propositioned but both turned it down.

 Jaume Balagueró, the director of REC, told Fangoria that he may be directing the remake in the future and that it would "accent the terror of the pregnancy situation more than the gore".

 In 2009, Maury mentioned that there had been some problems with the rights and the project was delayed.
-Furthermore, he was unsure if Balagueró’s was still attached to the project; "For us this was really like a dream because we are big fans of Balagueró’s movies.
+Furthermore, he was unsure if Balagueró's was still attached to the project; "For us this was really like a dream because we are big fans of Balagueró’s movies.
 For the first time it wasn’t the case of a newbie making the movie of a big director, it was the exact opposite where a huge director is making the film of two poor French guys.
 So we were proud of that."

-In 2015, it was announced that the remake was back in production with Miguel Vivas, known for directing Kidnapped, set to direct.
+In 2015, it was announced that the remake was back in production with Miguel Ángel Vivas, known for directing Kidnapped, set to direct.
 The remake was completed in 2017 and released in the United States exclusively on video on demand on January 18, 2018.
 Directed by Miguel Ángel Vivas from a screenplay penned by Jaume Balagueró, the film stars Rachel Nichols, Laura Harring, and Andrea Tivadar.